AndreMonc/AndreMonc/README.md

 Welcome to my GitHub page.
-I am a PhD candidate at the Louisiana State University Museum of Natural Science where I study speciation of Neotropical birds 🦉🦜.
+I am a Postdoc at the Louisiana State University Museum of Natural Science where I study speciation of Neotropical birds 🦉🦜.
 In the repositories below you'll find mostly Python scripts for processing population genetic data.
 Feel free to send me an email with any questions at *andre.e.moncrieff [at] gmail [dot] com*.

 <!--